yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Application tab improvements

+We have added a description to the **Applications** page header, which can be customized.

+A new message is shown upon application's creation.

-New slogan explaining the applications concept, better information messaging and a consistent message style now applied across info, warning and error messages.
+Consistent style now applies across Info, Warning, and Error messages.

-### API information source setting
+### Change of behavior for the API `Information source` setting

-Previously this setting applied to both the API listing and API details view at the same time.
-Now it applied to the API listing only.
-API details view now respects the API Manager configuration for the Description field under the API tab in API Manager .
-This is useful if you want to only a display a summary of the API on the API listing but want a full description when viewing the API details.
+Previously, this setting applied to both the list of APIs and the API details view at the same time.
+Now, it applies to the list of APIs only.
+This is useful if you want to display only a summary of the API on the API listing, but want a full description when viewing the API details.
+The API detail's view is now set in API Manager.

+For more information, see [Customize source of API descriptions](/docs/apim_administration/apiportal_admin/customize_apicatalog_overview/#customize-source-of-api-descriptions).

 ### Control the visibility of APIs in the catalog